epitome-mvc/Epitome/README.md

 For more examples, have a look inside of `example/js/`

-A standard [TodoMVC](http://todomvc.com/) example has been provided here: [Epitome-todo](https://github.com/DimitarChristoff/Epitome-todo).
+A standard [TodoMVC](http://todomvc.com/) reference implementation has been provided here: [Epitome-todo](https://github.com/DimitarChristoff/Epitome-todo).

 You can view it in action here:
 [http://fragged.org/Epitome/example/todo/epitome/#!/](http://fragged.org/Epitome/example/todo/epitome/#!/)